 We will remain focused on real-world outcomes.
 Our history of dedicated sustainable investing means our starting position for portfolio emissions is far below the broader economy.
-Currently, the aggregate emissions intensity of our investment strategies is only 25% of the total of our strategies’ benchmarks, and every individual strategy has emissions intensity less than 40% of their respective benchmarks7.
+Currently, the aggregate scope 1 and 2 emissions of our investment strategies is around 10% of the total of our strategies’ benchmarks, and individual strategy's have emissions ranging from 5-20% of their respective benchmark’s emissions6.
 Climate success for the global economy should see that gap narrow, rather than grow.

 We expect the companies we invest in to make a genuine and growing contribution to global efforts to reduce emissions and ensure an equitable transition to a zero-carbon economy for their stakeholders.
 This will occur through the products and services they sell, in their direct operations and in their supply chains.